 - WiFi – see “Airport WiFi/Internet” above.

 - Baby Care Facilities – Feed and care for your baby in comfortable and privacy at one of the Nursing Stations located in each terminal.
 Changing tables, sink, comfy seating, and power outlets are available.
-Locations: T2, landside, near the men’s restroom in the walkway between Ticketing and the security checkpoints • T3, airside, Level 4, near the Farmer’s Market • T4, landside, Level 3 Northwest side, next to the family restroom.
+Locations: T3, landside, Level 5, Baggage Claim • T3, airside, Level 5, near Gate F5 • T4, landside, Level 3 Northwest side, next to the family restroom.
 Enter between Johnston & Murphy and the i Store • T4, airside, upper level gates of B15-22, next to the family restroom near the British Airways Lounge.

 - Children’s Play Area